juunioor/TrashcanGame/README.md

 # TrashCan-Game

-BR | O jogo "Trash Can" é uma experiência emocionante e educacional para um jogador desenvolvida em Python com a ajuda da biblioteca Pygame.
-Este jogo envolvente desafia os jogadores a testar seus conhecimentos sobre reciclagem e descarte de resíduos nas lixeiras corretas.
+BR | O jogo "Trash Can" é uma emocionante e educativa experiência multiplayer desenvolvida em Python com o auxílio da biblioteca Pygame.
+Este jogo envolvente desafia os jogadores a testar seus conhecimentos sobre reciclagem e descarte de lixo, enquanto competem para jogar diferentes tipos de resíduos nas lixeiras corretas.
+Com gráficos envolventes e recursos multiplayer, "Trash Can" não apenas educa, mas também proporciona diversão interativa, promovendo a conscientização ambiental de forma divertida e envolvente.

-EN | The game "Trash Can" is an exciting and educational singleplayer experience developed in Python with the assistance of the Pygame library.
-This engaging game challenges players to test their knowledge of recycling and waste disposal into the correct bins.
+EN | The game "Trash Can" is an exciting and educational multiplayer experience developed in Python with the assistance of the Pygame library.
+This engaging game challenges players to test their knowledge of recycling and waste disposal while competing to throw different types of waste into the correct bins.
+With captivating graphics and multiplayer features, "Trash Can" not only educates but also provides interactive fun, promoting environmental awareness in an enjoyable and engaging manner.